redux-saga/redux-saga/README.md

 ]
 ```

-When we yield an array of effects, the Generator is paused until all the effects are resolved (or rejected as we'll see later).
+When we yield an array of effects, the Generator is paused until all the effects are resolved (or as soon as
+one is rejected, just like specified by the `Promise.all` method).

-Sometimes we also need a behavior similar to `Promise.race`, i.e. gets the first resolved effect from multiples ones.
+Sometimes we also need a behavior similar to `Promise.race`:getting the first resolved effect from
+multiple ones.
 The method `io.race` offers a declarative way of triggering a race between effects.

-The following shows a Saga that triggers a `showCongratulation` message if the user triggers 3 `INCREMENT_COUNTER` actions with less
+The following shows a Saga that triggers a `showCongratulation` message if the user triggers 3
-than 5 seconds between 2 actions.
+`INCREMENT_COUNTER` actions with less than 5 seconds between 2 actions.

 ```javascript
 function* onBoarding(io) {